-Leadership lessons: Your identity – you are not your title ·
+Leadership lessons: Your identity – you are not your title and position ·

 While your work and title are a part of your identity, you should not let them completely define who you are.
 The best reason not to is to think about what happens if you lose your job.
 If your identity is completely tied to your work title, what do you think happens to it when you suddenly lose the title?
 You guessed right; your whole identity is at risk of going up in flames and shattering.